The U.S. equity market (represented by the Russell 3000®

 Sources: U.S. Stocks: Russell 3000®

-Index, Non-U.S. Stocks: MSCI EAFE Index, Bonds: Barclays U.S. Aggregate Bond Index.
+Index, Non-U.S. Stocks: MSCI EAFE Index, Bonds: Bloomberg U.S. Aggregate Bond Index.

 The late 1990s were chock full of investors who started to believe that diversification was dead, and that the road to riches was paved in U.S. stocks.
 But, once the millennium clocked clicked over, that view was dashed: U.S. stocks posted a negative return during the first decade of the century.
 Instead, positive returns were found in those asset classes that had been written off during the internet rush